adorad/adorad/docs/COMPILER.md

 7. `adorad/gen/c` The C backend.
 It simply walks the AST and generates C code that can be compiled with Clang, GCC, Visual Studio, and TCC.

-8. `json.hzl` defines the json code generation.
+8. `json.ad` defines the json code generation.
 > Note: This file will be removed once Adorad supports comptime code generation, and it will be possible to do this using the language's tools.